ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Many virtual threads employ a few platform threads used as _carrier threads_.
 When the Java runtime schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
 When the virtual thread performs a blocking I/O operation or locking, the virtual thread can _unmount_ from its carrier thread.
 When the carrier thread is free, the Java runtime scheduler can mount a different virtual thread on it.

+<sub>Virtual threads have no access to their carrier threads.</sub>

 A virtual thread cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 A virtual thread is pinned in the following situations: